yjg30737/pyqt-moving-label/README.md

 You can create constructor like this - `MovingLabel('Moving Label', parent_class)`.
 Both two arguments are necessary.

+Moving duration is set to 3000 milliseconds by default.

 ### Method Overview
 * `setDurationBasedOnWindowSize(f: bool)` - Set the duration based on window size.
 If you set this to `True`, The window gets bigger the moving speed gets faster.
 The window gets smaller the moving speed gets slower.
 * `setDuration(milliseconds: int)` - Set the duration of label moving from left to right.